UXSoc/uxsoc-apps-cms/src/pages/index.md

           - Help Mentors align Program Flow

         title: Responsibilities
-    title: "\U0001F389 Mentorship Project Manager"
+    title: "🎉 Mentorship Project Manager"
     video: >-
       <iframe width="560" height="315"
-      src="https://www.youtube.com/embed/GWigEHMxlGY" title="YouTube video
+      src="" title="YouTube video
       player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   - cardSectionTitle: Events
     cards: []
     description: >-
-      The President is the highest ranking executive in the organization.
-They are in charge of establishing the vision and mission for the organization and making sure it can be translated to a portfolio of projects and events during their term.
     positions:
       - description: >-
           - In-charge of ideation and content creation with regards to program planning and flow
           - To create programs and activities that are best suited for the venue and event
           - Must be a creative thinker that can implement fresh and new ideas for the programs for each event
           - In charge of handling the Program Flow of each Workshop
           - In charge of Creating Icebreakers
           - Help In Creating the Module and Suggesting Content For These Workshops

-          - In Charge of Monitoring the chat and handling the Q&A (ex .Creating a Poll for most voted questions)
+          - In Charge of Monitoring the chat and handling the Q&A (ex.
+Creating a Poll for most voted questions)

         title: Responsibilities
-    title: "\U0001F389 Programs Head"
+    title: "🎉 Programs Head"
     video: >-
       <iframe width="560" height="315"
-      src="https://www.youtube.com/embed/GWigEHMxlGY" title="YouTube video
+      src="" title="YouTube video
       player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>